aljazerzen/articles/prql-2/functional-database.md

 Functional programming is an old school programming paradigm, that is slowly gaining traction withing a few common languages that are designed with procedural paradigm in mind.

-The many aspects of paradigm have been dicussed extensively, so I'll try to be brief.
+The many aspects of paradigm have been discussed extensively, so I'll try to be brief.
 If you've already read then all, I suggest you skip to the next section, but if you haven't, I think you'll be glad that I decided to showcase the features using pseudo code that looks like JavaScript.
 I know it has problem, but it's something most of us can read.

 ### Pure functions